claranet/terraform-datadog-monitors/README.md

 First, you may refresh your knowledge and look at the [terminalogy](https://confluence.fr.clara.net/display/DAT/Getting+started)

-If you want to report an issue please be sure to follow this page : [How to report an issue](https://confluence.fr.clara.net/display/DAT/Project+and+Workflow)

-It explains the different stages of a request, from the `Backlog` to the `Merged`.
+To contribute you will need to [report an issue](https://confluence.fr.clara.net/display/DAT/Project+and+Workflow).

-If you want to contribute to any request, you must follow our [best practices](https://confluence.fr.clara.net/display/DAT/Templates+monitors).
+If you would like to resolve an issue or implement new monitors you must follow our [best practices](https://confluence.fr.clara.net/display/DAT/Templates+monitors).

 ### Important notes ###

-* Each folder can be import as a feature on terraform, you must choose the one that you need.
+* This repository represents a terraform feature and each first level directory could be imported as a terraform module, you must choose the one(s) you need.
-* Each of these features contains the most commons monitors, but they probably not fulfill all your customer needs
+* Each of these modules contains the most commons monitors, but they probably not fulfill all your customer needs
-* You still can create some DataDog monitors after importing a feature, it's even advisable to complete your needs
+* You still can create some specific DataDog monitors after importing a module, it's even advisable to complete your needs
-* You will find a complete `README.md` on each feature, explaining the feature's workaround
+* You will find a complete `README.md` on each module, explaining how to use it.
-* The `alerting-message` module defines the alert channel and must be included in each configuration, you have to define it (Pager, Slack...)
+* The `alerting-message` module could be used to easily generate a templating message to use by default but it could be used also multiple times to generate messages for specific monitors.

 ### The DataDog provider ###

-Before importing some features, you must define the DataDog provider in your `main.tf`
+Before importing some modules, you must define the DataDog provider in your `main.tf`

 ```
 provider "datadog" {